 - You could decide to only use medicines that undergo FDA testing, or you could prefer products certified by Underwriters Laboratory, NSF, or some other testing company.

 - You could give your money to HUD, or Habitat for Humanity, or some other cause entirely.

+8. What’s the difference between political government and consumer-controlled government?
 You have far more power as a consumer than as a voter.
 You can fire any company at any time, but with political government you must gain the permission of a majority of your neighbors to cause any change.
-Consumer controlled government will give more people more of what they want more often.
+Consumer-controlled government will give more people more of what they want more often.
 It will commit crimes against no one.
-Consumer controlled government is superior, both morally and practically.
+Consumer-controlled government is superior, both morally and practically.

+9. What if voluntary funding doesn’t provide enough money?
 The question is backward.
 The amount of government needed should be determined by what people are willing to fund, NOT by what politicians want to impose.

+10. What is the path to such a society?
+Adopt and promote the Zero Aggression Principle.
 Resolve to initiate force against no one, personally or politically.
 Pursue your goals and promote your preferences using only non-violent persuasion and voluntary cooperation.